erickMunz/python-ocr/out/part1.md

 D. Use the Storage Transfer Service to copy data from the AWS S3 buckets to Cloud Storage buckets.
 Create external tables over the Cloud Storage data and query the data using BigQuery directly.

 #########################################
-‘Question: 26 _—

-You are building a data pipeline on Google Cloud.
-You need to prepare data using a casual method for a machine-learning process.
-You want to support a logistic regression model.
-You also need to monitor and adjust for null values, which must remain real-valued and cannot be removed.
-What should you do?

-A. Use Cloud Dataprep to find null values in sample source data.
-Convert all nulls to ‘none’ using a Cloud Dataproc job.

-C. Use Cloud Dataflow to find null values in sample source data.
-Convert all nulls to ‘none’ using a Cloud Dataprep job.

-D. Use Cloud Dataflow to find null values in sample source data.
-Convert all nulls to 0 using a custom script.

-#########################################
 ---
 ## Question: 37